uptane/papers/uptane-whitepaper.md

 - How do we deal with aftermarket ECUs that do not have their own Primary?
 - Can they leverage an OEMs Director repository?
-- If an aftermarket ECU does have its own Primary, is each capable of controlling a mutually exclusive set of ECU?
+- If an aftermarket ECU does have its own Primary, is each capable of controlling a mutually exclusive set of ECUs?
 - Could ownership of the Director be delegated to a third party or owner?

 ## **Learn More**